Towers of Quantum Many-body Scars from Integrable Boundary States: Extension to higher-dimensional lattice models

 Thus, the entanglement entropy of $\ket{\Psi_n^\mathrm{2d}}$ obeys the sub-volume law, suggesting that these states are QMBS.
 Figure \ref{fig:2d_ee} shows the numerical results for the half-system EE for all eigenstates of $H^\mathrm{2d}(g , h_y)$.
 Clearly, the states $\ket{\Psi_n^\mathrm{2d}}$ are in the middle of the spectrum and stand out as entanglement outliers with extremely low entanglement.
 Their half-system EE perfectly match the analytical results \eqref{eq:EE_2d_states}.
 These results provide strong evidence that our 2D model is a scarred model with exact QMBS.

-Finally, we mention that our result can be expanded for models on any bipartite graph, for example, the honeycomb lattice.
-Here, a graph $G=(V, E)$ is bipartite if there exists a direct sum decomposition of the set of vertices $V = A \sqcup B$ such that any edge $e\in E$ connects a vertex in $A$ and one in $B$.
+Finally, we mention that our result can be generalized to models on any bipartite graph, for example, the honeycomb lattice.
+Here, a graph $G=(V, E)$ is bipartite if there exists a partition of $V$ into two disjoint sets $A$ and $B$ such that every edge $e \in E$ connects a vertex in $A$ with one in $B$.
 For a bipartite graph $G=(V, E)$, we introduce the following Hamiltonian

 with